paulc4/mvc-exceptions/README.md

 NOTES:

-  * This project is built using release 1.1.8 of Spring Boot, Java 8 and Spring 4.1 - see pom.xml.
+  * This project is built using release 2.0.1 of Spring Boot, Java 8 and Spring 5.0.5 - see pom.xml.
   * The POM builds a JAR file, not a WAR, so you must run it as a Java application.
 Use `mvn exec:java` or `mvc spring-boot:run` to run it, then goto ```http://localhost:8080```.
+  * If you wish to build a WAR, see pom-war.xml

 This application demos most of the points covered on my MVC Exceptions blog:
 <a href="https://spring.io/blog/2013/11/01/exception-handling-in-spring-mvc">